hashimati/Service-Requests-Offers-Microservices/README.md

 #### Accepting & Reject Offer

-The concept of implementing accepting and rejecting offer functions is the same as implmentation of the Saving offer function.
-Accepting and rejecting offer in this microserices archticture are handled in Requests Service.
+The concept of implementing accepting and rejecting offer functions is the same as the implementation of the Saving offer function.
+Accepting and rejecting an offer in this microservices architecture is handled in Requests Service.
 So, before taking the action, we need to implement OfferClient in RequestService application:
 ```java
 @Client(id="offers-services", path = "/api")
 public interface OffersClient {